 8. Offer small sips of liquids.

 Your toddler is going to be very thirsty.
-After the first 12 hours, offer him liquids in small amounts.
-Don’t let him slurp it down because it will come right back up.
+After the first 12 hours, offer him clear fluids in small amounts.
+Don’t let him gulp it down because it might come right back up.
 The best way is to offer small sips of water every couple of minutes.

 9. Offer Light Foods.

-Some recommended foods for the stomach flu are
+Some recommended bland foods for the stomach flu are

 10. TLC Did I mention it already?